latticexyz/mud/.changeset/many-pumpkins-cry.md

 "@latticexyz/world": major
 ---

-Store and World contract ABIs are now exported from `out` directory.
+Store and World contract ABIs are now exported from the `out` directory.
 You'll need to update your imports like:

 ```diff
 - import IBaseWorldAbi from "@latticexyz/world/abi/IBaseWorld.sol/IBaseWorldAbi.json";